 The Credit Card: Credit cards basically began as science fiction.
 The utopian novel Looking Backwards, by Edward Bellamy published in 1887 mentions the idea of credit cards as a method of payments 11 times.
 This idea stuck.
 What began as paper cards and slowly evolved to the first plastic credit card released by American Express in 1959 has become a staple of modern payments systems.
 In addition to being physically easier to handle than money and checks, each credit card transaction is the beginning of an EFT and also relies on the concept of credit that began with Mr. Hog’s overdraft in 1727!
 Furthermore, the credit card developed a robust concept of encrypted data and began an eternally unfolding arm’s race of payments security.

 This compelling history can offer more than an entertaining read.
 Knowing and understanding the roots of modern payments helps create proactive solutions that resolves problems before they arise.
-As central pillars of payments culture, these three innovations are also central to Daxko Full Service Billing.
-Learn how you can take advantage of this history and Full Service Billing to increase your bottom line, reduce terminations, and take back your valuable time.
+As central pillars of payments culture, these three innovations are also central to our full-service billing offering through Gains.
+Learn how you can take advantage of this history and full-service billing to increase your bottom line, reduce terminations, and take back your valuable time.